A Career Starting Point for Journalism and Communication Majors

-The PDXSX has served more than 100 students since 2006.
-More than ninety employers support the PDXSX and the program's job-placement or internship extension rate is greater than 60 percent.
+The PDXSX has served more than 150 students since 2006.
+More than 100 employers support the PDXSX and the program's job-placement or internship extension rate is greater than 60 percent.

 Even students who don't get a full-time offer benefit from real-world experience for their résumés.
 They also get an inside look into the work world that may help with career planning.

 The PDXSX is designed to match the ten-week academic cycle, and we try to honor that commitment.
 However, many of our business partners have expressed that they would prefer students who could make longer commitments, with internships lasting up to six months.
 We try to make the PDXSX as flexible as possible, and students are welcome to begin their experience before the start of the academic year (during the summer) or have it extended beyond graduation, if the business partner agrees.
 In fact, some students have agreed to six-month internships rather than the typical ten-weeks, as that often works better with an organization’s fiscal and client project calendar.

 Those students who are willing to commit to longer internships will likely have more opportunities to interview, find greater access to client projects and accounts, make stronger business contacts and enjoy more ownership of individual projects within an organization.